ByteSlinger/AlertDemo/README.md

 # AlertDemo
-iOS Swift UIAlertController with UIControl to dismiss on tap
+Sample iOS Swift App that uses a UIAlertController with UIControl to dismiss on user taps or timeout.

 Here are the screenshots from the app: